Plastic Waste – There’s lots of work to do!

 #3 Waste Plastic Upcycle Businesses – Opportunities!

 #4 What if there was a system that could take value from Rubbish?
 UBQ

 …a list at the bottom of other posts about Waste Wealth

 The Oil&Gas industry thought plastics would make a lot of business and convinced the commercial world to use it, and use it, and use it some more.
 Now we have 14 million tonnes of microplastics on the sea floor.

-Are you looking for a GREEN recovery to make a living after the pandemic?
+Are you looking for a GREEN recovery project to make a living/start a business after the pandemic?
 Can your facility/Business use one of the solutions in this post?

 Choose your pick: 4Ocean or the Ocean Cleanup’s interceptor or any of the many organizations worldwide that collect plastics in rivers and on beaches, before the plastic can get into the ocean….